project-husky/project-husky.github.io/README.md

 the national profiles for healthcare interoperability.

-The project is hosted under the umbrella of [IHE Suisse](https://www.ihe-suisse.ch/) is the national section of IHE International in Switzerland and actively promoting the use of the profiles of IHE International in the Swiss healthcare market.
+The project is hosted under the umbrella of [IHE Suisse](https://www.ihe-suisse.ch/) is the country organization IHE in Switzerland and is actively promoting the use of the profiles of IHE International in the Swiss healthcare market.